 There are two directions to proving the theorem.
 The left-to-right direction is fairly straightforward once arithmetization of syntax is in place.
 The other direction requires more work.
-Here is the basic idea: we pick "general recursive" as a way of making "computable" precise, and show that every general recursive function is representable in Q. Recall that a function is general recursive if it can be defined from zero, the successor function succ, and the projection functions P_i^n , using composition, primitive recursion, and regular minimization.
-So one way of showing that every general recursive function is representable in Q is to show that the basic functions are representable, and whenever some functions are representable, then so are the functions defined from them using composition, primitive recursion, and regular minimization.
+Here is the basic idea: we pick "general recursive" as a way of making "computable" precise, and show that every general recursive function is representable in Q. Recall that a function is general recursive if it can be defined from zero, the successor function succ, and the projection functions P_i^n , using composition, primitive recursive function is representable in Q is to show that the basic functions are representable, and whenever some functions are representable, then so are the functions defined from them using composition, primitive recursion, and regular minimization. primitive recursion, and regular minimization, primitive recursion, and regular minimization.
 In other words, we might show that the basic functions are representable, and that the representable functions are "closed under" composition, primitive recursion, and regular minimization.
 This guarantees that every general recursive function is representable.